Foundation (Asimov novel): Publication history

 On August 1, 1941, Isaac Asimov proposed to John W. Campbell of Astounding Science Fiction that he write a short story set in a slowly declining Galactic Empire, based on the fall of the Western Roman Empire.
 Campbell liked the idea; by the end of a two-hour meeting, Asimov planned to write a series of stories depicting the fall of the first Galactic Empire and the rise of the second.
 Asimov wrote seven more stories for Campbell's magazine over eight years, and they were later collected into three book volumes known as The Foundation Trilogy (1951–1953).

 Of these, "Foundation" (retitled as "The Encyclopedists" for the book collection) was published in Astounding in May 1942; "Bridle and Saddle" (retitled "The Mayors" for the collection) in June 1942; "The Big and the Little" (retitled "The Merchant Princes" for the collection) in August 1944; and "The Wedge" (retitled "The Traders" for the collection) in October 1944.
 Collected as Foundation in 1951, these four stories were accompanied by "The Psychohistorians", a book-exclusive prologue story.
 The remaining four novellas were collected as Foundation and Empire (1952) and Second Foundation (1953).

 The Foundation Trilogy won a Hugo Award for Best All-Time Series in 1966.

 Plot summary

 "The Psychohistorians"

 In 12,067 G.E. ("Galactic Era"), mathematician and psychologist Hari Seldon has developed psychohistory, a new field of science and psychology that allows for the probabilistic prediction of future events.
 By means of psychohistory, Seldon has discovered the decline and eventual fall of the Galactic Empire, angering its rulers, the Commission of Public Safety.
+The frame story is told from the perspective of Gaal of Synnax, a young apprentice to Hari Seldon, seeing this empire's governing world of Trantor for the first time, and immediately falling into this galactic disaster.
 Seldon defends his beliefs, and the Commission, not wanting to make Seldon a martyr, offers him exile to a remote world, Terminus.